 National DEC Export Symposium (Sep 27, 2017) – open to all exporting community

-This year’s Annual National DEC Export Symposium will have several general and break-out sessions focusing on the key export issues and updates.
-Break-out sessions will include Export Compliance, Exporting Boot Camp, Emerging Export Issues and Trade Policy.
+This year’s Annual National DEC Export Symposium will have several panels focusing on the key export issues and updates.
+Panels will include Export Controls Update, Export Control Programs, Federal and Local Program and Grants, Trade Policy Updates and Key Issues, and EXIM Bank Update.

 National DEC Export Symposium will be hosted by the U.S. Chamber of Commerce in Washington, DC.